beast-45/RTSPstreamingApp/README.md

 Error Handling: Displays meaningful messages when streaming issues occur

 DEPENDENCIES:
-Media3 ExoPlayer for RTSP streaming
+-Media3 ExoPlayer for RTSP streaming
-Material Components for modern UI elements
+-Material Components for modern UI elements

 HOW TO SET UP :
 Clone the Repository